-Chefs have long made their own compound butters to optimize flavors and to save time.
-Why chop garlic AND measure butter in the middle of a dinner rush when you could simply take a roll of pre-made garlic butter from the fridge when you need it?
+Restaurant chefs make their own compound butter to optimize flavors and to save time.
+Why chop garlic and measure butter in the middle of a dinner rush when you can take a roll of pre-made garlic butter from the fridge when you need it?
+Many chefs even create compound butter with fish and meat like shrimp or bone marrow.

-And while our Roasted Garlic Herb Butter is a best seller, compound butter doesn’t start and stop at garlic or in the restaurant kitchen.
+And while our Roasted Garlic Herb butter is a best seller, compound butter doesn’t start and stop at garlic or in the restaurant kitchen.
 Home cooks can take advantage of the time savings and gourmet tastes ranging from sweet, savory, tangy, and sour flavors.
-Really, anything goes with compound butter flavors.
-Many chefs even create compound butters with fish and meat like shrimp or bone marrow.
+Anything goes with compound butter flavors.